shreythecray/infiltration/README.md

     const morseEndpoint = "https://api.funtranslations.com/translate/morse.json?text="+originalMessage
     ```

-- You need to be able to access the translation from this API call in the body of the Courier API call.
+- We need to be able to access the translation from this API call in the body of the Courier API call.
 To call the API, we can use node-fetch as we did before.
     - Create a variable called `morseResponse`, which will hold the entire response from this call.
-    - Convert the JSON object into a JavaScript object `morseResponseJSON` so that you can read it within your code.
+    - Convert the JSON object into a JavaScript object `morseResponseJSON` so that we can read it within our code.
     - Get the translated message out of that object and save it in a new variable called `encryptedMessage`.
     - Return `encryptedMessage` so that we can call this function to access it elsewhere.